3lvis/JSON/README.md

 ## JSON Object from NSData

+If converting the NSData to JSON fails, you'll get a `ParsingError.Failed` error.

 ```swift
 // Error handling not added for demo purposes, please make sure to do a proper do-try-catch dance
 let request = NSURLRequest(URL: NSURL(string: "http://httpbin.org/get")!)